2 month / 8 week old sleep schedule: Bedtime and nap schedule

 Takeaway

-Sleep training: Official sleep training isn't recommended at this age due to the immature sleep-wake system.
-However, create opportunities for your baby to fall asleep in their sleep space after a calm bedtime routine.
+Official sleep training isn't recommended at this age due to the immature sleep-wake system.
+However, create opportunities for your baby to fall asleep in their sleep space after calm bedtime rituals.

 2 month old baby sleep FAQ